This Program Announcement expires on November 30, 2004, unless reissued.

 Stem Cell Registry (http://escr.nih.gov).
 NIH has established a website

-(http://grants.nih.gov/grants/stem_cell_faqs.htm) that provides information
+(https://grants.nih.gov/grants/stem_cell_faqs.htm) that provides information

 in the form of answers to frequently asked questions about implementation